Snickerdoodle Overnight Oats

 • 1 cup unsweetened nut milk

-• 1-2 tbsp maple syrup (depending on sweetness preference)
+• 1-2 tablespoons maple syrup (depending on sweetness preference)

 • optional for topping: almond butter, additional cinnamon, sliced fruit